Chinese law: People's Republic of China

 Legal reform became a government priority in the 1990s.
-The Chinese government has promoted a reform it often calls "legalisation" (法制化).
-Legalisation, among other things, has provided the régime with a gloss of legitimacy and has enhanced predictability.
+The Chinese government has promoted a reform it often calls fǎzhì huà (法制化:"legalisation").
+Legalisation, has provided the régime with a gloss of legitimacy and has enhanced predictability.
 There have been major efforts in the rationalization and strengthening of the legal structure and institution building in terms of developing and improving the professionalism of the legislature, judiciary and legal profession.
-As market reforms have deepened and social inequality has widened, legal forums – ranging from mediation and arbitration commissions to courts – have come to play an increasingly prominent role.

 The 1994 Administrative Procedural Law allows citizens to sue officials for abuse of authority or malfeasance.
 In addition, the criminal law and the criminal-procedures laws were amended to introduce significant reforms.
 The criminal-law amendments abolished the crime of "counter-revolutionary" activity.
 However political dissidents are sometimes charged on the grounds of subverting state security or of publishing state secrets.
 Criminal-procedures reforms also encouraged establishment of a more transparent, adversarial trial process.
 Minor crimes such as prostitution and drug use are sometimes dealt with under re-education through labor laws.
 The PRC constitution and laws provide for fundamental human rights, including due process, but some have argued that they are often ignored in practice.
 (See Human rights in the People's Republic of China.)

-The basic principles of Chinese legislative drafting include generality and flexibility.
-Sometimes excessive generality and omissions in Chinese law, coupled with the wide discretionary powers conferred on local authorities to implement laws, undermines the predictability and certainty of law.
-Furthermore, as Chinese law is intended to be educative, the language of the law is that of the ordinary language comprehensible to the average citizen, although in reality many laws are drafted in broad and indeterminate language.

-As a result of a pending trade war with the United States of America over violations of intellectual property rights of American corporations in the early 1990s, the People's Republic of China's trademark law has been modified and As of 1995 offers significant protections to foreign trademark-owners.
+As a result of a trade war with the United States of America over violations of intellectual property rights of American corporations in the early 1990s, the People's Republic of China's trademark law has been modified and As of 1995 offers significant protections to foreign trademark-owners.

-After their respective transfers of sovereignty, Hong Kong and Macau continue to practice English Common Law and Portuguese legal systems respectively, with their own courts of final appeal.
-In other words, Hong Kong and Macau lie outside of the legal jurisdiction of the People's Republic of China, except on constitutional issues.
+After their respective transfers of sovereignty, Hong Kong and Macau continue to practice English common law and Portuguese legal systems respectively, with their own courts of final appeal.

 Due to the growing sophistication of Chinese laws, the expansion of the rule of law, as well as an influx of foreign law firms, China has also begun to develop a legal-services market.
 Foreign lawyers have accompanied foreign capital and their clients to China, which has had an immense influence on the promulgation of new Chinese laws based on international norms, especially in regards to intellectual property and corporate and securities law.